michaelho-wix/michaelho-wix/db-drivers.md

    - (e.g. try to connect to data)
    - “Can use in dynamic page URL” need to create dynamic pages
  - Check if DB driver has hidden Created Date (createdDate) and Updated Date (\_updatedDate) fields?
 Most DB drivers do.
+ - Include properties even if empty (value "no")
 ### How to test each property

  - Description